ZhouYuxuanYX/Fast-HSD/README.md

 cd autodl-tmp/chain-of-thought-hub-for-collaborators/gsm8k
 ```

+You may comment out these lines if you use default download link cache for huggingface.
+、、、
+os.environ['HF_HOME'] = '/root/autodl-tmp/cache'
+os.environ['HF_ENDPOINT'] = 'https://hf-mirror.com/'
+、、、

 If you want to test the default setting (multi GPU).

 **Tokenwise**
 ```